-Thus, it is precisely because of these carefully considered and placed "overlaps" that the value of 142857...indeed appears!
-What's fascinating here is that apart from the fixed visible reciprocal of 142857... and the eternally growing invisible values of 14-28-56-112-224-etc. underneath it, which is its most fundamental structure, we also simultaneously witness a different kind of pair system and dual characteristics.
+Thus, it is precisely because of these carefully considered and placed overlaps that the value of 142857...indeed appears in the reducted tables!
+What's fascinating here is that apart from the fixed visible reciprocal of 142857... and the eternally growing invisible values of 14-28-56-112-224-etc. underneath it, which is its most fundamental structure, we also simultaneously witness a different kind of pair system and dual characteristic.

-I will call the (largely; we only see the very beginning) invisible multiplication table of 14-28-56-112-224-448-etc. the Sung Sang of the prime number reciprocal: we don't really get to see it; but it's really there, hiding invisibly underneath it, but this Sung Sang is the very raison d'être, the very foundation and basis for the visible manifestation of it, what I would call the HYUNG SANG of the reciprocal.
-The Sung Sang and HYUNG SANG cannot exist without each other.
+I will call the (largely; we only see the very beginning) invisible multiplication table of 14-28-56-112-224-448etc. the sungsang of the prime number reciprocal.
+We do not really get to see it; but it is really there, hiding invisibly underneath it, but this sungsang is the very raison d'être, the very foundation and basis for the visible manifestation of it, what Ι would call the hyungsang of the reciprocal.
+The sungsang and hyungsang cannot exist without each other.
 The invisible is made visible, and its visible form cannot come about without the invisible.
 There are actually several other methods to construct the reciprocal of 7, and they all follow the same rule of hidden and revealed manifestations.
+I will show one later on.

-Thus the simple looking 142857, and thus any prime number reciprocal for that matter, represents a far greater hidden reality, and please pay attention how I carefully word this (and you may have to read this definition more than once to grasp its meaning and implication fully):
+Thus the simple looking 142857, and thus any prime number reciprocal for that matter, represents a far greater hidden reality.
+Please pay attention how I carefully word this; and you may have to read this definition more than once to grasp its meaning and implication fully: